geduardo/Designing-Experiments-With-Neural-Networks/README.md

   functioning principle of the architecture.
   - **Multi-Armed bandit**: abstract generalization of the pendulum example to an arbitrary number of actions and arbitrary relation.
-  - **Spring Bullet**: similar structure than pendulum, but with several inputs to the Analyzer.
   - **Two Sensors (Simple)**: a more complex experiment where the experimenter needs to develop a dynamical strategy for the experiment.
   - **Two Sensors (Double)**: same environment but with a more sophisticated